GoldenGem/hello-world/README.md

 # hello-world
-Golden Gem saying hello to the world
-Golden Gem is made of wine and love for dogs
-She hates okra and serious looking people
+Golden Gem saying hello to the world, she is made of wine and love for dogs and wholeheartedly hates okra and serious looking people!